 Outside Scholarships/Employer Tuition Benefit Plans

-Students who receive a scholarship that was not awarded through the Office of Financial Aid, or an employer tuition benefit plan, must complete a Scholarship Information Sheet and submit it to the Office of Financial Aid by May 30.
+Students who receive a scholarship that was not awarded through the Financial Aid Office, or an employer tuition benefit plan, must complete a Scholarship Information Sheet and submit it to the Financial Aid Office by May 30.
 Provisional credit will be posted to the term bill.
 If actual payment for the provisional credit is not received by the date anticipated, the provisional credit will expire and be removed from a student’s account creating a balance due.

 Accounts that are not paid in full by the due date may be assessed a $250.00 late fee.
 This includes accounts which have a balance due to a late loan application or the failure of the student or parent to sign promissory notes on a timely basis.